symbol/symbol-docs/source/guides/mosaic/modifying-mosaic-supply.rst

 Modifying mosaic supply
 #######################

-Alter the supply of a mosaic following this guide.
+Alter the supply of a mosaic.

 *************
 Prerequisites